 He perfectly remembered what Elle used to say: “I don’t think I’ll ever love again after you.”

 Yeah, right, he thought, smiling faintly.
-“You’ve been latching on any opportunist and entertaining them even before we were through.
-I bet not even a month has passed, you’ll be happily bragging about this new guy willing to make out with you.”
+I bet not even a month has passed, you’ll be happily bragging about this new guy willing to make out with you.

 He laughed at his thoughts and washed his face, trying to wash away sweat and all the dirty things he just thought of.
 Not like anything can be fixed right now, let alone just washing his face.
 He dried off with his hanky that now can be confused with a dishrag, fixed his wavy hair and tried to look serious.
 He wouldn’t want to walk around with a face that will look like a billboard saying “I have problems greater than you right now.
 Guess whose fault it is.”

 That’s going to be Elle’s face later on, he predicted, like she always did… Something she’s so good at, like the line on Mayday Parade’s song, Black Cat:

 This jealous actress has a habit, making things sound way too tragic.

-The engine’s already revved up as Gab hopped on and sat beside Vincent at the back most part.
+With the engine revving audibly, Gab hopped on and sat beside Vincent at the backmost part.
 At the other end is Ken, who asked Gab without looking into his eyes.
 “So, how did it go?”

 “Fine.”
 Gab replied with an unnaturally calm face that turned into a smile.

 Vincent knew that Gab was lying.
 He knew that Gab smiled only at offensive jokes and crude humor.
 He just let the thought be and smiled.
-The wheels started turning.
+The wheels started rolling.
 They maximized the air conditioning and relaxed as they readied for the 7-hour trip to the airport, where their private plane was waiting.
 They’ll be sharing it with the other Philippine Robotics Team members for the International Robot League.
 It will be held in the town-turning-to-city named Silvercrest, a remote area that has a vintage theme like that of Vigan, but the venue will be inside the newly built, out-of-place mall called The Genesis.